-The standard Army-wide hourly care rate is \$5.00 per hour per child for all CYS programs regardless of your TFI category.
+The standard Army-wide hourly care rate is \$8.00 per hour per child for all CYS programs regardless of your TFI category.
 Hourly care fees and occasional use School Age fees are due in advance of or on the day of service when your child is picked up.
 Late fees will be assessed for failure to promptly pay hourly fees.
 Reservations can be requested up to 30 days in advance.
 Hourly care is provided utilizing vacant full-time spaces.
 CYS tries to accommodate all requests for hourly care, however requesting a time for hourly care does not guarantee that a space will be available.
 Same day reservations may be accepted on a space available basis.
-Any reservation cancelled after 9:00 am or not kept at all (no shows) will be charged a \$10.00 no show fee.
+A 2 hour no-show fee for hourly will be assessed for patrons who fail to show or cancel their reservation at least 24 hours in advance of the reservation.

-An Army-wide hourly care rate of \$5.00 per hour for School Age children is established for Families needing five or fewer hours of child care per week.
+An Army-wide hourly care rate of \$8.00 per hour for School Age children is established for Families needing five or fewer hours of child care per week.
 School Age hourly care may be used in 30 minute or one hour increments.
 Users may not exceed five hours per week at this rate or accumulate hours from week to week.
-If you require over five hours of care in a week, the partial day rate is \$20 per youth for up to four hours and \$35 per youth for over four hours.
+If you require over five hours of care in a week, the partial day rate is \$34 per youth for up to four hours and \$54per youth for over four hours.